 Really?
 Offending your mind?
 Let’s look a little deeper at this.

-If you’ve followed this blog for any length of time, you know I would consider myself a “Charismatic” Christian.
-I believe in the full opperation of “Charism” or “Gifts of the Holy Spirit” in the Church today.
+If you’ve followed this blog for any length of time, you know I would consider myself a Charismatic Christian.
+I believe in the full operation of “charism” or “gifts of the Holy Spirit” in the Church today.
 I’m a youth pastor at a Pentecostal church, and I’m passionate about demonstrations of the Holy Spirit’s power throughout the world!
 I practice a lifestyle where healings, miracles, prophecies, and so forth are commonplace.
-Nevertheless, this doesn’t make me blind to the glaring problems with the Charismatic Movement.
+Nevertheless, this doesn’t make me blind to the glaring problems within the Charismatic Movement.

 Who is the Head?
-Jesus!
-If such people have lost connection with Jesus, then they are not functioning as part of His Body!
+Jesus.
+If such people have lost connection with Jesus, then they are not functioning as part of His Body.
 They’ve gone AWOL!
-Shouldn’t this make us question the source of their so-called “revelation?”
-I can assure you, it’s not a properly-functioning gift of Discerning Spirits!
+When people start going into detail about what they've seen and experienced, pay attention to the way they share.
+Are they exalting Jesus?
+Are the details necessary to convey the message?
+Or are the details only serving to impress the crowd?
+If it's the latter, I can assure you, it’s not a properly-functioning gift of discerning spirits!

 Those who truly have this gift in the church are not popular.
 They don’t say what people want to hear.
 While everyone else rejoices and declares, “Look!
 It must be God!” the person who discerns spirits quietly wonders, “Am I the only one who doesn’t feel right about this?”